Menu

 • Validity is concerned with the strength of the conclusions and inferences drawn

-The Belbin TRSPI does not have psychometric properties (it measures behaviour rather than personality), so some of the tools are applied differently.
+The Belbin TRSPI does not have psychometric properties as it measures behaviour rather than personality.

 Is Belbin reliable?